koimad/Ansible-Kubernetes/README.md

     pip3.8 install jmespath --user
 ```

-## Generate GPG Certificate for using Nexus as a YUM Proxy for Google's Yum Repository for Kubernetes
+## Generate GPG Certificate for using Nexus as a YUM Proxy for Kubernetes's Yum Repository for Kubernetes
-If you need to use Nexus as a Proxy repository for the Google Kubernetes Yum Packages then the Repository needs to be setup with a PGP key as below.
+If you need to use Nexus as a Proxy repository for the Kubernetes Yum Packages then the Repository needs to be setup with a PGP key as below.

 1. Generate a GPG key
 <pre><code>